National Science Bowl: Regional competitions

-Rules and guidelines of the national competition

-This section is concerned with the rules of the national competition.
-The rules of regional competitions vary greatly.
-There are very few prescribed rules for regional competitions.
-Some regionals are run nearly identically to the national competition, while others use variations of the rules or different methods of scoring.
+Rules

 General rules

 A team consists of 4 or 5 students from a single school.
 Only 4 students play at any one time, while the 5th is designated as the alternate.
 Substitutions and switching captains may occur at halftime and between rounds.

 Two teams compete against each other in each match.
-Each team member is given a number A1, A Captain, A2, A3, B1, B Captain, B2, B3, according to the position each student sits in.
+Each student is given a designation: A1, A Captain, A2, A3, B1, B Captain, B2, or B3, according to the position they sit in.
 In regional competitions, each round consists of 23 questions (that is, 23 toss-ups and 23 corresponding bonuses).
 At the National Finals, each round consists of 25 questions.
 The match is over when all the toss-up questions have been read (and any bonuses related to correctly answered toss-ups), or after two halves have elapsed, whichever occurs first.
 The team with the most points at this time is the winner.
 At the regional level, all matches consist of two 8-minute halves, separated by a 2-minute break.
 At the national level for middle schools, all matches consist of two 10-minute halves.
 For high schools, all round robin and some double elimination matches consist of two 10-minute halves, with the final rounds consisting of two 12-minute halves to accommodate the longer visual bonus questions.
+A toss-up/bonus cycle that is begun before time expires in a half will be finished under the usual rules before the half ends.
+A question officially begins once its subject area is completely read.